Profiling stellar environments of gravitational wave sources

-\prlsec{Method.} The total mass of a binary $M = m_1 + m_2$ in the detector frame as inferred from the GW signal is related to the source frame total mass $M_{\mathrm{src}}$ as:
+The total mass of a binary $M = m_1 + m_2$ in the detector frame as inferred from the GW signal is related to the source frame total mass $M_{\mathrm{src}}$ as:

-where $z_{\mathrm{cos}}$ is the cosmological redshift, and $z_{\mathrm{dop}}$ is the Doppler shift caused by any line of sight velocity (LOSV) of the CoM of the binary\footnote{From hereon, $M$ will denote the detector frame total mass.}.
+where $z_{\mathrm{cos}}$ is the cosmological redshift, and $z_{\mathrm{dop}}$ is the Doppler shift caused by any constant line of sight (LOS) velocity (LOSV) of the CoM of the binary.
 A constant LOSV is fully degenerate with the source frame mass.
 However, a time-varying LOSV results in a time-varying Doppler shift and induces a time-varying detector frame mass, allowing time derivatives of the LOSV to be measured.
-Modulations to the GW waveform appear at different Post-Newtonian (PN) orders depending on the order of the time derivative of LOSV causing the modulation.
+Modulations to the GW waveform appear at different PN orders depending on the order of the time derivative of LOSV causing the modulation.

 For a CoM with a finite LOS acceleration (LOSA), and higher LOSV ($v_l$) time derivatives, the detector frame mass becomes: